N129BZ/chartmaker/README.md

 ```
 ### Additional information
 The charts are downloaded from the FAA digital raster chart repository.
 VfrSectionalChartMaker uses a JSON file with the list of charts to be downloaded.
 You can change that list to include as many or as few area charts as you want.
 The list includes 37 area chart names which covers the continental USA.
-The only "gotcha" here is that the area names must exactly match the FAA's spelling, including dashes, without the ".zip" extension.
+The only "gotcha" here is that the area names must exactly match the FAA's spelling, including dashes or underscores, without the ".zip" extension.
 The processing will normalize the resultant graphic files with underscores in place of dashes or spaces.
 As of today, 10-11-2021, the official chart release is for 10-07-2021.
 You can view that list at

 https://aeronav.faa.gov/visual/10-07-2021/sectional-files
 ```